The Theatre Education program at UNC strives to develop skilled practitioners who are committed to excellence in Theatre Arts education.

 In addition to the Bachelor of Arts, UNC offers a Master of Arts in Theatre Education.
 This program includes a combination of online and in-person coursework ranging from courses in directing to curriculum development.

-Admission to the undergraduate Theatre Education program requires successful completion of an interview.
+Admission to the undergraduate Theatre Education program requires additional steps beyond the UNC application.
+This includes submission of a Theatre Education application and successful completion of an interview.
 Potential Theatre Education candidates should have a GPA of 3.0 or higher.

 The School of Theatre Arts and Dance offers a wealth of opportunities to gain experience in performing, directing, and more in mainstage and student-led productions.
 UNC is also home to the Little Theatre of the Rockies, a summer stock company that attracts theatre professionals from across the country to work along side our students.